Why is it so important to write great dialogue?

 Since this is a writing class, of course you'll have an opportunity to write!
 If you complete the written assignments, you'll be more apt to cement the learning in your mind.
-If you choose to post your response to the assignments, you may or may not get comments from other participants on what you've written, but I will be reading and responding to all the comments just as soon as I'm able.
+If you choose to post your response to the assignments, you may or may not get comments from other participants on what you've written, but I will read and respond to all the comments just as soon as I'm able.

 Because so many learners like to learn on the go, you're always welcome to download the audio-only version of each lesson and listen from your phone or tablet.
 You'll find downloadable audio in the downloads section at the bottom of each lesson.